leaksignal/leaksignal/docs/docs/Deployment/Fastly.md

+# Configuration
+leakfastly requires some setup to get running properly.
+Most of this is automatically handled through command, but the following needs to be set up manually:

+## Initial Service Setup

-# Backends
+### Backends
-- requires a `forward_to` backend with `override_host`
+- requires a `forward_to` backend with `override_host`. this is the address that traffic will be forwarded to.
-- requires a `command` backend with `override_host`
+- requires a `command` backend with `override_host`. this is the address that match data will be sent to.

-# Config stores
-requires a config store named `leaksignal_config` with the following:
-- requires `policy_id` key with corresponding policy_id string.
-Will fail open if not included.
-- requires `policy` key with leaksignal policy serialized as json without newlines.
-Will fail open if not included.
-- optional `block_state` key containing a json serialized `BlockState`.
-Will use no block state if not included.
+### Optional Local Flags
+the proxy has some optional configurable flags that can be set on a per-service basis.
+If you want to set them, you can create a dictionary on your service called `leaksignal_flags` and input any of the following keys:
-- optional `log_level` key containing corresponding log level string.
-Will use `warn` if not included.
+- `log_level` key containing corresponding log level string.
+Will use `warn` if not set.

+## Command configuration

+Inside command, you can set your account API key, as well as the ID of the leakfastly services you want command to interface with.
+From there, command will set up your account with the necessary vk/secret stores, as well as update the specified services to use them.
+This will allow your leakfastly services to receive the latest policy changes and block list items.

-# Secret stores
+# Latency

-requires a secret store named `api_key` with the following:
-- requires `api_key` with corresponding API key string
+As of writing, fastly KV stores introduce a substantial amount of delay to requests/response times.
+We've done everything we can to mitigate this on our end, but expect some added latency until this is fixed.
+The best case is as little as 10ms, but can be up to 300ms if a new policy or block rule has just been pushed to the kv store.